-- Done earlier in "It Won't Be Long Now", when Daniella yells Vanessa's name to get her to stop flirting with Usnavi and buy her packing tape and Pepsi.
+- Done earlier in "It Won't Be Long Now", when Daniela yells Vanessa's name to get her to stop flirting with Usnavi and buy her packing tape and Pepsi.
 Unlike most examples, it's Played for Laughs.

 - Sexy Discretion Shot: Benny and Nina embrace passionately at the end of Act 1.
 At the beginning of Act 2, she pulls the following trope.

 - Sexy Shirt Switch: When Nina joins Benny on his fire escape, she's wearing his shirt, making it pretty obvious what's happened between them.

 - Shout-Out: Plenty, ranging from Kiss Me Kate to Sesame Street.

 - Shrine to the Fallen: Graffiti Pete makes one at Sonny's request.
 They paint a mural of Abuela Claudia with the caption "paciencia y fe" over the bodega.
 This convinces Usnavi to stay in Washington Heights.

 - Single Woman Seeks Good Man: Vanessa and Usnavi.